Photo ©Clay Patrick McBride

 Monterey Jazz Festival’s Artist-In-Residence works year-round with young musicians in performances and clinics at our Next Generation Jazz Festival, Summer Jazz Camp, and at the Monterey Jazz Festival.

-With the program now in its 12th year, the Artist-In-Residence for 2015 will be the Jazz at Lincoln Center Orchestra with Wynton Marsalis.
+With the modern and revamped program now in its 12th year, the Artist-In-Residence for 2015 will be the Jazz at Lincoln Center Orchestra with Wynton Marsalis.
 They will join jazz luminaries and past Artists-In-Residence Branford Marsalis, Regina Carter, Kurt Elling, Terence Blanchard, Christian McBride, Dianne Reeves, Joshua Redman, Ambrose Akinmusire, Joe Lovano, and Eric Harland in this important and vital role.

 We're pleased to welcome back the Jazz at Lincoln Center Orchestra as our 2015 Artist-In-Residence.

 This program is supported in part by an award from the National Endowment for the Arts.